-When giving my lectures I am often surprised by the fact that many practitioners do not use the Back-Shu points very much.
-In this short article I would like to explain how I use the Back-Shu points in practice.
+When giving my lectures I was often surprised by the fact that many practitioners do not use the Back-Shu points very much.
+In this short article I explain how I use the Back-Shu points in practice.

 The Back-Shu points are mentioned in various chapters of the Nei Jing.
 Chapter 51 of the “Ling Shu” lists the Back-Shu points of the five Zang.1

 Chapter 59 of the “Su Wen” discusses the Back-Shu points of the Fu; in all, the Nei Jing lists 10 Back-Shu points, leaving out BL-22 Sanjiaoshu, first mentioned in the “ABC of Acupuncture” (Jia Yi Jing, AD 282), and BL-14 Jueyinshu, first mentioned in the “1000 Golden Ducats Prescriptions” (Qian Jin Yao Fang, AD 652).2